Resampling#

 2. As a second example, we estimated the height of adult males in the U.S. and used simulation based on a normal model to compute the sampling distribution of the mean, standard error, and a confidence interval.

-3. I presented the resampling framework, which shows what these examples have in common.
-We implemented a second model of the vaccine trial, based on the assumption that there is variation in risk within the treatment and control groups.
-The results from both models are similar, which suggests that the simple model is good enough for practical purposes.
+3. We implemented a second model of the vaccine trial, based on the assumption that there is variation in risk within the groups.
+The results from the two models are similar, which suggests that the simple model is good enough for practical purposes.

 4. One of the advantages of resampling, compared to mathematical analysis, is that it is easy to compute the sampling distribution of almost any statistic.
 As an exercise, you computed the sampling distribution of the coefficient of variation.